kauri-io/Content/ENS/ens-beginners-guide.md

 User experience is a key challenge when developing a dapp.
 Ethereum has complexities that should be hidden away to enable broad adoption.
 One such complexity, is an Ethereum address, it is long, unwieldy, and hard to remember.

-The Ethereum Name Service (ENS) is an incredibly useful tool for dapp developers.
+The Ethereum Name Service (ENS) is a useful tool for dapp developers.
 ENS is like DNS, in that it maps a memorable shortcut to an address.
 Using ENS we can map the friendly name `ethereum.eth` to the rather unfriendly `0xfB6916095ca1df60bB79Ce92cE3Ea74c37c5d359`.
-Subsequently, the friendly name can be used in-place of the address, making it easier to remember, and reducing the chance of errors.
+Subsequently, you can use the friendly name in-place of the address, making it easier to remember, and reducing the chance of errors.

 An ENS name has a root name `ethereum.eth` which can contain sub-names like `wallet.ethereum.eth`.
 The root name is owned by whoever successfully bid for it in a [Vickrey auction](https://medium.com/the-ethereum-name-service/a-beginners-guide-to-buying-an-ens-domain-3ccac2bdc770 "Vickrey auction").

 In fact, ENS doesn't just map to addresses.
 ENS is highly extensible and supports many types of mappings.
-The same friendly name can be mapped to multiple endpoints at the same time.
+It is possible, to map the same friendly name to multiple endpoints at the same time.

-So the `ethereum.eth` name could point to:
+For example the `ethereum.eth` name could point to:
 - A multisig wallet contract address
 - Public encryption keys for secure communication
 - Website content (via IPFS hash or multihash)